ostef/jai-ryu/README.md

 * `DEBUG`: Print debugging information.
 Set to false by default.

 # Performance comparison between Ryū and stb_sprintf, lower is better
 Compiled using the LLVM backend in release mode (options -llvm -release).
 Executed 1000 times for 10000 random values.
+We compare against stb_sprintf as it is the library that is used by the default modules.

 ## Fixed form:
 ![Fixed form benchmark](benchmark_fixed.svg)